-\begin{prop} A \prob group $(G,\mu)$ is mixing if and only if its right translation action on itself is mixing. \end{prop} \begin{proof} We show the nontrivial direction: suppose the right translation action $r : G \actson G$ is mixing and consider a measure-preserving action $a : G \actson X$ on a probability space $(X, \nu)$.
+\begin{prop} A probability group $(G,\mu)$ is mixing if and only if its right translation action on itself is mixing. \end{prop} \begin{proof} We show the nontrivial direction: suppose the right translation action $r : G \actson G$ is mixing and consider a measure-preserving action $a : G \actson X$ on a probability space $(X, \nu)$.

-The idea is to switch from averaging over the action $a : G \actson X$ to averaging over the right translation action $r : G \actson G$; this is done using Fubini's theorem and the following trivial identity (associativity of the action): for $g,h \in G$ and $x \in X$,
+The idea is to switch from averaging over the action $a : G \actson X$ to averaging over the right translation action $r : G \actson G$; this is done using the Fubini property and the associativity of the action: for $g,h \in G$ and $x \in X$,